What to Pack For Your Au Pair Adventure Abroad

 • Personal hygiene products

-Choose travel-sized versions of items that are easy to restock once you arrive.
-For essentials you can’t live without, check whether they’re available overseas or if it’s worth bringing a backup supply with you.
+Choose travel-sized versions of anything that is easy to restock once you arrive.
+For essentials you cannot live without, check whether they are available overseas or whether it is worth bringing a backup supply with you.

 Electronics